Jesse Reynolds #205

 Jesse officially received his ‘numbered’ Paralympic pin as part of The Celebration Project in Auckland in May 2019.

 Jesse was part of the NZ Team which went to the Birmingham 2022 Commonwealth Games, winning silver in the 100m backstroke S9.
+In 2023, Jesse placed 4th in the world in the same event at the 2023 World Para Swimming Championships.

 |2020||Tokyo 2020 Paralympic Games||6th - Men's 100m Backstroke S9